webplatform/docs-wpd/Community/index.md

 [[File:community_pic.jpeg|200px]]

-We might be a little bit messy, and we aren't quite big enough for our t-shirts yet, but with your help, we're doing great things!
+We might be a little bit messy right now, and we aren't quite big enough for our t-shirts yet, but with your help, we're doing great things!

 Please read the [[WPD:Pillars|Pillars]] document for our overall guiding principles and methods.